-Applications for the 2023 Autism Campus Inclusion (ACI) Leadership Academy are now closed.
-This year’s program will be held from July 10th through 19th.
-This year’s program will be held in person, if it is safe to do so.
-If we cannot have ACI in person, we will hold it virtually.
+Applications for the 2024 Autism Campus Inclusion (ACI) Leadership Academy are now open.
+This year’s program will be held from July 15th through 24th.
+This year’s program will be held virtually.

 ACI helps autistic students learn to make their college campuses better for people with disabilities.
 ACI participants learn about making student groups, understanding disability policy, and talking to people in power.
-During ACI, all participants go to the U.S. Capitol to talk to their Senators and Representatives about policies important to the disability community.
+During ACI, all participants will talk to their Senators and Representatives about policies important to the disability community.
 After the Academy, students get help from ASAN to meet their advocacy goals at their college.

 Past students have learned new skills and information about: